directus/directus/docs/extensions/displays.md

 </script>
 ```

-The props you can use in an display are:
+The props you can use in a display are:

 - `value` — The value of the parent field.
 - `interface` - The interface of the parent field.